ipta/pulsar-clock-corrections/T2runtime/clock/gps2utc.clk.md

 more specific correction files suitable for one case or the other.

 If you have questions about this, contact Anne Archibald
-<anne.archibald@newcastle.ac.uk>.
+<anne.archibald@nanograv.org>.
 For more detailed questions
 about the BIPM's published corrections, contact <tai@bipm.org>.

 |     |     |